bessagroup/f3dasm/paper/paper.md

 # Availability

-`f3dasm` is available as a `pip` package and is compatible with Python 3.8 to 3.10 and all major operating systems (Linux, MacOS and Windows).
+`f3dasm` and its extensions are available as a `pip` package and is compatible with Python 3.8 to 3.10 and all major operating systems (Linux, MacOS and Windows).
 Detailed installation instructions can be found on the ['Getting Started'](https://bessagroup.github.io/F3DASM/) documentation page.

 # Acknowledgements

-We would like to express our gratitude to Miguel Bessa for providing us with the pre-release version of the f3dasm framework, which was instrumental in the development of our work.
-We would also like to extend our thanks to Jiaxiang Yi for his invaluable contributions to the abaqus simulator, which greatly aided our research efforts.
+We would like to express our gratitude to the authors of the original paper [@Bessa2017]for providing us with the pre-release version of the `f3dasm` framework, which ideas are the foundation in the development of this work.
+We would also like to extend our thanks to Jiaxiang Yi for his invaluable contributions to integration with abaqus.

 # References